We really need shorter election campaigns. What we are enduring now is wearing out the mute button on the TV.

 TV commercials for candidates are based on salesmanship in exactly the same way as those for aspirin, shampoo and dog food, but politicians don't have to list their side effects.

 Anyone trying to decide which little oval circle to fill in should carefully study each candidate's potential side effects.
-Lots of laws, town bylaws and city ordinances have been passed
+Lots of laws, town bylaws and city ordinances have been passed over the years without anyone perceiving what is blithely called "unanticipated or unintended consequences."
+The same thing works for people.

 Take the birth control question, for instance.
 If we go back to the 1950s and 1960s on matters of contraception, the unintended consequences will be simply dreadful for the economy.
 No one has talked about that potential fallout, but it's not magic.